MatthewPierce-ITC/clipcreatordocs/pages/create_designations_initial_setup.markdown

 ### Initial Setup

-First, select the format in which you will be saving the clips.
-TrialDirector® Clip Creation Script (.ccs), Sanction® Clip List (.txt), Tab Delimited or Comma Separated Values (.csv).
+First, select the format in which you will be saving the clips: TrialDirector® Clip Creation Script (.ccs), Sanction® Clip List (.txt), Tab Delimited or Comma Separated Values (.csv).

 > ![Screen Grab - Format Selection](../assets/ui_menu_settings_cropped.png)